zhezhouzz/HATs/README.md

 ###### Step 2: Type Check

 The following scripts run typecheck on all benchmark suite displayed in Table 1 of the paper, and store the result into statfile file (defined in config file `meta-config.json`, the default location is `.stat`).
-It will take about `10` mins:
+It will take about `15` mins:

-    $ python3 scripts/comprehensive.py verbose typing data/ri
+    $ python3 scripts/comprehensive.py silent typing data/ri

 Then, the following prints the two parts of table 1 (please first performs preporcess to get the statistics result for the first part of the table).